Storytelling Series with Art Design Chicago: Lauren Boegen, Jonathan Solomon & Lara Allison

 With reverence to an influential series of mid-20th century advertisements created by Chicago-based Container Corporation, the Chicago Design Museum has commissioned contemporary artists to create works inspired by important thinkers to form a new series entitled Great Ideas of Humanity.
 As part of Art Design Chicago, the series is now on view at the Museum in their exhibition, Great Ideas of Humanity: Out of the Container.
-Chicago Design Museum Executive Director Lauren Boegen talks with designer Jonathan Solomon about the historic Great Ideas series and its impact today.
+In this conversation, Chicago Design Museum Executive Director Lauren Boegen talks with designer Jonathan Solomon and historian Lara Allison about the historic Great Ideas series and its impact today.

 Lauren Boegen is the Executive Director of Operations and Collections at the Chicago Design Museum.
 Beyond day-to-day operations, her work at the Museum focuses on the its relationship with objects and on how to tell compelling, engaging stories for the general public, designers, and students.